-Our thanks goes to Gary Steiger of Mt.
-Holyoke College for all the information on this page and the pictures of the plaques.
+Our thanks goes to Gary Steigerwalt, formerly of Mt.
+Holyoke College, for almost all the information on this page..

 The family was living at 148 High Street, Portobello, Scotland.